ducnt2406/AI-Agent/GoogleADK_routing/README.md

     $env:GOOGLE_API_KEY="YOUR_API_KEY_HERE"
     ```

+or create the .env file with GOOGLE_API_KEY outside.
 > **Note:** The line `os.environ['GOOGLE_API_KEY'] = 'GOOGLE_API_KEY'` in the Python file is a placeholder.
 For successful execution, ensure your actual key is set via the environment variable method above.

 ---